Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 template: guide.html
 ---

 Amplitude Data works best when integrated into your continuous integration (CI) workflow, running continuously alongside your test suite.
-We integrate with all common CI providers and can be configured for custom environments.
+Amplitude Data integrates with all common CI providers and you can configure it for custom environments.

-After you've added Amplitude Data to your CI environment, Amplitude Data will verify your analytics against every build.
+After you've added Amplitude Data to your CI environment, Amplitude Data verifies your analytics against every build.

 !!!note